 - Limb loss: If a person suffers a severe limb, or lower limb injury, for example where the limb is crushed, they may have to have the limb partially or fully amputated.
 This can cause excessive pain and have a detrimental effect on a person’s quality of life.

 These are just a few examples of the types of injuries you could experience if you are run over by a vehicle.
+Contact our advisors today to learn more about what injuries claimants could be compensated for through pedestrian accident compensation claims.

 How can accidents happen in which a cyclist is run over?
 Here are some examples: